kabachook/k8s-security/README.md

 Use namespaces.
 Never give an account a `cluster-admin` role.

-If you need admin privilleges for your app(e.g. Tiller).
-Create a new ServiceAccount which is namespaced.
+If you need admin privilleges for your app(e.g. Tiller), create a new namespaced ServiceAccount.

 ---